Social Icons

 Directed by Joseph Sargent

-If you look at the actors in this 1974 adaptation you have to just show respect, everyone was so dedicated from the ones who died to the ones trying to keep them alive.
-The 2009 version on the other hand failed to deliver any performance that is worth acknowledging, which is strange judging by the money spent and the talents at their disposal.
+I was amazed by the production of this movie.
+In comparison to its 2009 counterpart, if this is a ten, that was a two.
+If you look at the actors in this 1974 adaptation, you have to show respect—everyone was so dedicated, from the ones who died to the ones trying to keep them alive.
+The 2009 version, on the other hand, failed to deliver any performance worth acknowledging, which is strange considering the money spent and the talent at their disposal.

-This is a fine movie one you should see.
+This is a fine movie, one you should see.

 0 comments: